ACXPA Customer Service Guide

 Why this framework works

 Two H.E.A.R.D. assets are available to ACXPA members in the Customer Service Hub: the H.E.A.R.D.
-Facilitator Guide — a full training kit with example phrases, scenario discussions and training notes for team leaders running a session with their team — and the Active Listening Skills Pocket Guide — a solo workbook with worked examples, daily practice drills and a self-assessment against the five levels of listening.
-Both included with ACXPA membership.
+Facilitator Guide — a full training kit with example phrases, scenario discussions and training notes for team leaders — and the Active Listening Skills Pocket Guide — a solo workbook with worked examples, daily drills and a self-assessment against the five levels.
+Both included with membership.

 Active Listening Techniques That Actually Work